-Soaring inflation and related Fed rate hiking actions had a silver lining for many social security recipients with the SSA confirming a 8.7% increase in Social Security benefits and Supplemental Security Income (SSI) payments in 2023.
+[Updated for projected 2024 Increase] Soaring inflation and related Fed rate hiking actions had a silver lining for many eligible recipients in 2023, with a 8.7% increase (~$145 p/month) in Social Security (SS) benefits and Supplemental Security Income (SSI) payments in 2023.

 With Medicare Part B premiums declining in 2023, which are deducted from Social Security, most retirees will see an even more significant boost to their retirement income and keep the entire COLA raise.